TV3 (Czech TV channel): History

 Soon after broadcasting, TV3 was ordered to take down all billboard advertising which related to a black boxer on a boxing ring floor being targeted by two white soldiers holding guns and looking at the boxer, alongside the word "Infozabava" ("Infotainment").
 The advertisement was considered racist by the Advertising Board.
+The soldiers represented information and the boxer, entertainment.
+TV3 denied racist messages, contrary to the Advertising Board, and planned to stage a protest over the issue.

 TV3 was initially only available in Prague and Hradec Králové on analogue terrestrial television.
 The channel applied for licenses to increase its coverage area in the country, including initially to Karlovy Vary, Ostrava and České Budějovice.
 However the Czech Radio and Television Broadcasting Council in 2001 blocked their requests.

 In June 2001, Vladimír Železný, a Czech television tycoon and former owner of TV Nova, held discussions with the three main free-to-air channels in the Czech Republic, TV Nova, TV Prima and TV3 about the suggestion of a merger.
 However, such a deal would have been considered illegal by the Czech Government.

 In September 2001, the Czech Radio and Television Broadcasting Council refused a request from European Media Ventures and Martin Kindernay to transfer TV3's licence to a Luxembourg-based company, KTV, which EMV wanted to own TV3's licence.
 The council did allow the move of the licence to RTV Galaxie, completely owned by Kindernay.
 The decision angered EMV investors who were not consulted on the move of the licence and had lost control of TV3.